UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-3.md

   }
 ```

-The view behind code is now looking a little thinner.
+The view code (code-behind) is now looking a little thinner.
 The data model now contains most of the application logic.
 Let's look at that next.

 ### Creating Bindable Properties
 Recall that the model is now the binding source for all UI components.
 It exposes two properties used in the bindings,`IsTrue` and `CurrentSaying`.
 How does this work?
 Well, you may be pleased to know that it takes very little code to make the binding magic work!